-When Georgian-born Katie Melua signed with Mike Batt's Dramatico Records in September 2002, no-one could have imagined that by the release of her third album, Pictures, she would be the biggest-selling UK-based, female artist in the world that year.
-Her first two albums, 'Call Off The Search' and 'Piece By Piece' both became international number ones, and the story was to continue, after an exciting, record-breaking rollercoaster ride involving several massive world tours and many special moments - like Katie playing on stage for Nelson Mandela with her idols, Queen, or dining at Buckingham Palace with the real Queen and the American Ambassador.
+When Georgian-born Katie signed with Mike Batt's Dramatico Records in September 2002, no-one could have imagined that by the release of her third album, Pictures, she would be the biggest-selling UK-based, female artist in the world that year.
+Her first two albums, 'Call Off The Search' and 'Piece By Piece' both became international number ones, and the story was to continue, after an exciting, record-breaking rollercoaster ride involving several massive world tours and many special moments - like Katie playing on stage for Nelson Mandela with her idols, Queen, or performing for or dining with The Queen at Buckingham Palace.

 It was American singer Eva Cassidy - who had tragically died aged just thirty-three - who first drew Katie and Mike together.
 Independently, both had discovered Cassidy's posthumously-released album Songbird, and when they met, it was their mutual admiration for her phenomenal singing and communicative ability that led to their decision to work together.
 Mike was in his fifties, Katie had just turned eighteen.
 “There are so many spooky coincidences about how our partnership started,” says Katie.
 “I only took up the guitar a few months before we met.
 The previous year, my music had been very pop and R&B, I wrote on a computer and listened to Eminem, Groove Armada and So Solid Crew.
 Then I started getting into artists like Bob Dylan, Joni Mitchell and Cat Stevens - older artists whose music felt raw and real.
 I looked around for modern music that had as much emotion, but I couldn't find any.
 Then I discovered Eva Cassidy, and literally weeks later, I met Mike."